Reducing your tyre PSI for off-roading & 4x4

 It is important to remember that reducing your tyre pressure will increase your rolling resistance and reduce your fuel economy, so remember to stock up on fuel to avoid making unexpected trips to the service station.

-Tyre pressure on other off-road surfaces
+Tyre pressure for off-road driving

-Aside from soft surfaces like sand, mud or even snow, reducing your tyre pressure for harder surfaces is also a really great way to improve your experience off the road.
+Aside from soft surfaces like sand, mud or even snow, reducing your off-road tyre pressure for harder surfaces is also a really great way to improve your experience off the road.
 As mentioned, reducing your PSI allows you to maximise your vehicle ‘footprint,’ essentially increasing contact with the ground and subsequently increasing traction.

 Deflating your tyres to a lower pressure can also allow you to experience a smoother ride.
 When driving over rough and rocky terrain, higher tyre pressures mean that you’ll feel every little bump along the way.
 On the other hand, lowering your PSI will help the tyre to absorb more of the movement that would otherwise be felt through your suspension.